To Structure The Sale Of A Business

 it limits their liability.
 When the buyer purchases

-(debts, legal claims etc.).
-With an asset sale, they are
+liabilities (debts, legal claims etc.).
+With an asset

-with an entity sale the buyer may try to negotiate
+so even with an entity sale the buyer may try to negotiate

-to have specific assets or liabilities removed from the sale.
+to have specific assets or liabilities removed from

-to keep removed from the sale.
+want to keep removed from the sale.
 Accounts

 receivable, for example, are often retained by the

 addition to liability concerns, their are big differences

 between the two types of sales when it comes to taxes.